fxboxed/eugo/content/greece/cities/rhodes/_index.md

 With interactive exhibits and hands-on stories, local history comes alive in ways that capture their attention.

-Consider including a quick stop at a local must-see such as [family fun](https://www.tripadvisor.com/Attractions-g189449-Activities-zft11306-Rhodes_Dodecanese_South_Aegean.html) to round out your trip.

 *   Look for hands-on exhibits designed specifically for children.
 *   Consider guided tours that are structured for family engagement.